ysndr/MSc-Thesis/chapter/methodology.md

 The completed linearization acts as the basis to handle all supported LSP requests as explained in [@sec:lsp-server].
 [Section @sec:resolving-elements] explains how a completed linearization is accessed efficiently.

-Advanced LSP implementations sometimes employ so-called incremental parsing, which allows updating only the relevant parts of an AST (and, in case of NLS, the derived linearization) upon small changes in the source.
-However, an incremental LSP is not trivial to implement.
-For once, NLS would not be able to leverage existing components from the existing Nickel implementation (most notably, the parser).
-Parts of the nickel runtime, such as the typechecker, would need to be adapted or even reimplemented to work incrementally too.
-Considering the scope of this thesis, the presented approach performs a complete analysis on every update to the source file.
-The typical size of Nickel projects is assumed to remain small for quite some time, giving reasonable performance in practice.
-Incremental parsing, type-checking and analysis can still be implemented as a second step in the future after gathering more usage data once nickel and the NLS enjoy greater adoption.

 <!-- TODO mention lsif here? -->